Deliberately releasing a captive bred, captive kept tortoise into the wild is almost universally a bad idea for several reasons:

 First of all ask around with family and friends to see if anyone you know would be willing to take on your tortoise, although if you do find a willing volunteer you must make sure they actually want a pet tortoise, and they aren’t just doing you a favour, or else it could just become a case of passing the buck rather than solving the problem!

 You can try selling your tortoise, but you must check you have all the required documentation (if the breed requires documentation) otherwise it may be illegal to sell the tortoise.
 Again, don’t expect a huge amount of interest for your tortoise, there simply isn’t a huge demand for them.
+Check out this article for more information on selling and rehoming tortoises.

 You could also try taking your tortoise to a sanctuary/tortoise charity, who may be able to help, but again depending on their capacity they may or may not have the room.